 The release information currently available includes:

-- the inmates's date of release
+- The inmate's date of release

-- the parole district/sub office where the parolee will be supervised and when available, the name of the assigned parole agent
+- The parole district/sub office where the parolee will be supervised and when available, the name of the assigned parole agent

 - In cases where the inmate is being paroled to a community corrections center, OVA also provides the name and location of the center.